Freight Shipping from Mobile to Long Beach

 How much does it cost to ship freight from Mobile to Long Beach?

-Full truckload (FTL) rates from Mobile, AL to Long Beach, CA currently range from $4,945-$6,095 for a standard dry van load over the 2,300-mile route.
+Full truckload (FTL) rates from Mobile, AL to Long Beach, CA currently range $4,945-$6,095 (roughly $2.17-$2.66 per mile over 2,300 miles).
 LTL shipments typically cost $1,465-$2,355 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Mobile to Long Beach?